Business Analytics for Competitive Advantage

 Dr. Steven Shechter

-Steven is an Assistant Professor at the Sauder School of Business.
+Steven is an Associate Professor at the Sauder School of Business.
 His expertise involves applying data-driven, advanced analytical techniques to improve managerial decision making.
-He was recently awarded a Career Investigator Award from BC's Michael Smith Foundation for Health Research for his work in the health care field.
-He also has work experience applying analytics to the airline industry.
+He was recently awarded a Career Investigator Award from BC's Michael Smith Foundation for Health Research for his work on applying analytics to the health care field.

 Middle to senior-level managers, analysts and project leaders who wish to understand the concepts and applicability of business analytics, in order to solve business problems.